anastassiavybornova/icssi2025/program/program.md

 📍 Outside the Auditorium

-* **A Global and Cross Disciplinary Description of the Use of Artificial Intelligence in Scientific Research - 1995 To 2023** (Andres CASTRO, Joan Giner-Miguelez, Merce Crosas) [nr 76]
+* **A Global and Cross Disciplinary Description of the Use of Artificial Intelligence in Scientific Research - 1995 To 2023** (Andres Castro, Joan Giner-Miguelez, Merce Crosas) [nr 76]
 * **A Text-based Measure of Humility in Scientific Inquiry** (Erin Leahey, Charles Jonathan Gomez, Sarah Bratt, Jina Lee, Yea-Eun Kwon, Charles Lassiter) [nr 164]
 * **AI Policy Landscapes of Developed and Developing Countries** (Jeongmin Lee, Jaehyuk Park, Jisung Yoon) [nr 101]
 * **AI in the Lab: AlphaFold’s Impacts on Human-Produced Knowledge** (Jiarui Qian) [nr 116]